We’ve reviewed dozens of freestanding electric cookers - Here's our 10 best cookers

 It may seem basic by look, but the reason we love this cooker is due to how well it performs it’s easy to use features.

-All electric cookers are freestanding all-in-one, stand-alone cooking appliances.
+All electric cookers are freestanding all-in-one, stand-alone cooking appliances made to ease our daily life in the kitchen.
 They stand on the floor and in most cases are 60cm wide, provide four cooking zones, an electric grill and slot between your kitchen units.

-The best Freestanding electric cooker will have either a fan assisted or conventional oven and a hob.
-Hobs tend to be electric, induction or electric ceramic.
+The Freestanding electric cooker will have either a fan-assisted or conventional oven and a hob.
+Hobs tend to be electric hobs, induction or electric ceramic.

 Many models have double ovens for extra cooking space.
 The main oven tends to be used for most of the cooking and the top oven for many is predominantly used as a grill.